lsst-dm/dmtn-208/index.rst

 --------------

 The output Butler collections will be read-only for the user (to avoid potential conflicts with running tasks from users manipulating the collections) and will be retained for a limited period of time (to avoid unbounded storage requirements for cutouts that are no longer of interest).
-If the user who requested a cutout wishes to retain it, they should transfer the result Butler collection into their own or some other shared space.
+If the user who requested a cutout wishes to retain it, they should store the outputs in local storage, their home directory in the Rubin Science Platform, a personal Butler collection, or some other suitable location.
-Alternately (and this is the expected usage pattern for sync requests and one-off exploratory requests), they can retrieve only the FITS file of the cutout and allow the full Butler collection to be automatically discarded later.

 The `SODA`_ specification also allows a request to specify a VOSpace location in which to store the results, but does not specify a protocol for making that request.
 The initial implementation of the image cutout service will not support this, but it may be considered in a future version.